GENL/matice/README.md

 or injecting is into you html file or api call or other.

-To generate translation file use:
+To generate the translations file use:

 ```bash
 php artisan matice:generate